-Pason's financial results for the three months ended March 31, 2021 reflect the Company's strong competitive positioning, prudent balance sheet, and operating leverage as industry conditions continued to improve from the lows experienced in 2020.
-In comparison to the first quarter of 2020, which reflected pre-pandemic activity levels, financial results in the first quarter of 2021 still reflect ongoing headwinds associated with the COVID-19 pandemic on the oil and gas industry.
+Pason's financial results for the three months ended June 30, 2021, reflect the Company's strong competitive positioning, prudent balance sheet, and operating leverage as industry conditions continued to improve from the lows experienced in 2020.
+In comparison to the second quarter of 2020, which reflected the beginning of historically low activity levels due to impacts of the COVID-19 pandemic, financial results in the second quarter of 2021 have improved significantly.
+Although improved, results still reflect ongoing headwinds associated with the COVID-19 pandemic on the oil and gas industry, and on a year to date basis, Pason's 2021 results continue to reflect the decline in industry activity from the first quarter of 2020.